Thy Art Is Murder

 Thy Art Is Murder is an Australian deathcore band from Blacktown, Sydney, that formed in 2006.
-The band consists of vocalist Chris "CJ" McMahon, guitarists Sean Delander and Andy Marsh, drummer Jesse Beahler and bassist Kevin Butler.
-Thy Art Is Murder has released five studio albums since formation.
+The band consists of vocalist Tyler Miller, guitarists Sean Delander and Andy Marsh, bassist Kevin Butler and drummer Jesse Beahler.
+Thy Art Is Murder has released six studio albums since formation.

 Their 2008 EP Infinite Death, reached position no. 10 on the AIR Charts upon release, and their second full-length album Hate debuted at no. 35 on the ARIA Charts, making them the first extreme metal band to ever reach the Top 40 of this chart.
 The album also reached no. 1 on AIR and both no. 2 and no. 4 respectively on the US and Canadian iTunes metal charts on its week of release.

 The band's following albums Holy War (June 2015) and Dear Desolation (August 2017) charted on US Billboard 200.
 Human Target was released in July 2019.
+Their most recent album, Godlike, was released in September 2023.

 History

 2006–2008: Formation, demo and Infinite Death EP

 Formed in 2006, in the Western Sydney locality of Blacktown, the group originally consisted of vocalist Brendan van Ryn, guitarists Gary Markowski and Sean Delander, bassist Josh King, and drummer Lee Stanton.
 Most members were around 15 years old at the time.

 In 2007 they released their first demo, the three track This Hole Isn't Deep Enough for the Twelve of You, and began playing local shows.
 They quickly gained a loyal fanbase among local deathcore fans in Western Sydney due to their highly energetic performances, and went on to independently tour the east coast of Australia.

 After touring they returned to the studio to record their first EP Infinite Death, of which all lyrics were written by Brendan van Ryn after the instrumentals were recorded.
 Infinite Death was released in 2008 via Shock and subsequently Skull And Bones Records.

 The Infinite Death EP was also published on the band's official Myspace page, leading an explosion of popularity around the world.
-The album gained notoriety due to the technical nature of their deathcore sound, and also their sacrilegious and misogynistic content.
+The album gained notoriety due to the technical nature of their deathcore sound, and also their sacrilegious and misogynistic lyrics.
 The EP reached number 10 on the AIR Charts.